TheDxns/blog/README.md

 # Overview
 A personal blog created with use of Vue.js and Vuetify for the frontend and Spring Boot on the server side.<br />
-I have created this project to practice my skills and increase my knowledge.
+I have created this project to practice my skills and increase my knowledge on web application development.

 # Main features
 - account registration & logon (via integration with Keycloak)